Last Updated on

 The food mostly consume in this village are indeed green in nature.
 It makes them stronger and vibrant to carry out their daily activity.
 Some of the foods are Orha and Egusi (Melon) soup, Ukwu (vegetable) soup, Bang soup, Boli (Roasted plantain) Yam pottage, Yam porridge, Fufu, Rice, etc. There’s no man in Amaozara village who ever stays hungry.
 Even a child less than 12years old can take advantage of their land.
 And provide himself with food.

 The most spoken language in this village is Igbo.
 English also has a place but it not effective.
 The kind of English spoken is called Broken English.
 Ibibio, French, Togolese, and Ghanaian languages are also heard.
 These is as a result of the people who comes to the village for a purpose.
 From other tribes like Yoruba, Efik, Ibibio, and Hausa.

 Amaozara which is a village in Alayi of Bende LGA whose traditional ruler are giving the title Igboji; the elderly men in this village mostly worship an Idol called Ogbaegbu.
 Which was inherited by their forefathers.
 The village has a strong tradition and culture.
 The most celebrated festival is the New Yam Festival.
 Which is also celebrated in most place in Nigeria.
 However, Amaozara does it thing in a unique way.

 Religion in Amaozara village

-The village is rich in natural resources and will be good for investors to come in and explore the land, the village is not too far from Aba, Umuahia, Abiriba and one can also find its way to Owerri Airport which is considered as the closest Airport to the village.
+The village is rich in natural resources.
+And will be good for investors to come in and explore the land.
+The village is not too far from Aba, Umuahia, and Abiriba.
+Also one can find its way to Owerri Airport; which is considered as the closest Airport to the village.